 the Victorian Labor factional powerbroker and branch stacker was kicked out of the Labor Party after a 60 Minutes decapitation

 by Nick McKenzie in 2020.
-He responded by launching defamation proceedings in June 2021.Barry Stewart
+He responded by launching defamation proceedings in June 2021 which remain on foot.Barry Stewart

 : the CEO of the Mildura Aboriginal Corporation was awarded $115,000 by a jury after an expensive three week trial for comments on the old 3LO, now 774 ABC Melbourne, by Peter Couchman and others.
 Channel Seven were wise enough to settle early for broadcasting similar comments.

 the billionaire concrete magnate sued Shane Dowling, the proprietor of Kangaroo Court of Australia and ended up putting him in jail in 2019.
-Also funded the Ben Roberts Smith action against Nine in 2021.
+Also funded the Ben Roberts Smith action against Nine.
 Marie Tehan

 : the late Victorian Health Minister sued The Age